Tips to learn vocabulary

 Anne’s tips to learn vocabulary

-- Learn only from short lists : 10 to 15 words or expressions at a time
+- Learn only from short lists : pick 10 to 15 words or expressions that you like at a time

-- Put words and expressions you learn in context
+- Put these words and expressions you chose in context (in a sentence)

 When you learn vocabulary, you’re most likely to come across long lists, and you won’t necessarily know how to handle them.
 Very quickly, you may find you have a ton of words and expressions on your lists, and you won’t know how to work with so much to learn at once.